antoine-gmnz/test-waalaxy/README.md

 ### Sync
 The current way of getting the right timer for the queue execution is done using the `lastExecutedTime` property, each time the queue is executing an action it updates the `lastExecutedTime` property, this way, the frontend can calculate when will be the next execution.
 In some edge cases that can cause mis-synchronisation.
 To avoid this I could have use WebSockets (socket.io) to send messages directly to the frontend side.
 But it would cause a lot of messages and it's harder to maintain (to me, maybe for someone else it'll be easier).
+I catched sometime some mis-sync at the start of the frontend, didn't know why it happened since it doesn't happen everytime, if you find the root cause you can explain it to me ;)